nightrunner91/nightvue/README.md

 ## Gradients

-Working with `linear-gradient` may be akward and cluncy sometimes.
-It's not easy to remember all settings and features of this CSS function.
-NightVue provides some tools to easy manage group of gradients and create new ones with ease.
-Read [MDN Documentation](https://developer.mozilla.org/en-US/docs/Web/CSS/gradient/linear-gradient) describing `linear-gradients` if you are not quite familiar with them.
+Working with linear-gradients can sometimes be awkward and clunky.
+Remembering all the settings and features of this CSS function can be challenging.
+NightVue offers tools to easily manage a group of gradients and create new ones with ease.
+If you're not familiar with linear-gradients, we recommend reading the [MDN Documentation](https://developer.mozilla.org/en-US/docs/Web/CSS/gradient/linear-gradient).

-First of all NightVue uses Sass map `$gradients` to store all gradients used in project.
-This map is located in [_varaibles.scss](src/styles/@core/_varaibles.scss) file.
-By default there are already 4 gradients as examples:
+NightVue uses a Sass map called $gradients to store all gradients used in the project.
+This map is located in the [_variables.scss](src/styles/@core/_variables.scss) file and contains four gradients as examples by default.

 ```
 $gradients: (